bench/Sql2NoSql-Importer/README.md

 Sql2NoSql-Importer
 ==================

-Import Sql data (any JDBC driver such as MySQL, Oracle, PostgreSQL) to a NoSQL database .
+Import your Sql data (any JDBC driver such as MySQL, Oracle, PostgreSQL supported) to a NoSQL database .

-Mongodb, CouchDB, and Elasticsearch are currently supported.
+Currently supported : Mongodb, CouchDB, and `Elasticsearch`

 Data can be imported as bulk to reduce processing time and can be forwarded to multiple elasticsearch nodes.